arc42/canvas.arc42.org-site/_pages/08-faq.md

 2. Try the most collaborative tool you have in your toolbox.
 We like tools like [Miro](https://miro.com), [ConceptBoard](https://conceptboard.com/), [Mural](https://www.mural.co/), [FigJam](https://www.figma.com/de/figjam/team-collaboration/) or [Jamboard](https://jamboard.google.com)

 Focus on content, not on tooling!

+## How do I integrate the canvas in my current arc42 document without doing it twice?

+## In practice, how often does a canvas need updating?

+## Is it useful to have multiple ACCs for really complex systems, for each subsystem and on each level?
+(per team and the more overarching architecture?)

+## How can I make relations/links between multiple canvases?

+## What tends to be the hardest section to write on the Architecture Communication Canvas?

+## Can I use the ACC to start a project, before I write an arc42 document?

+## Should we revisit the canvas at the end of a delivery due to implementation-time changes?
+(business or technological changes)

+## How do we fill the section with good and bad decisions?
+When we make a decision, we do not know if it will turn out good or bad.

+## Can we use the ACC to document key components of larger systems?

+## How do your canvas and arc42 contradict or extend other models like TOGAF and Archimate?

+## Do you have ideas for how the canvas documents should be organised, to allow for a better discoverability?

+## Is there an automatic way to check if the doc is correct or outdated?